 Please note that there are different licensing regimes in Australia regarding the reproduction and playing of music and music videos that are protected by copyright:

 - licensing in relation to the composition, or musical work, is administered by the Australasian Performing Right Association / Australasian Mechanical Copyright Owners Society, (APRA AMCOS)

 - licensing in relation to the recording (for example, the CD or music in other formats) is administered by the Phonographic Performance Company of Australia Limited (PPCA) and the Australian Record Industry Association Limited (ARIA).

 This licence covers the composition only.
-Please note that depending on the nature of your activities you may also be required to hold a licence with the PPCA or ARIA.
-It is recommended that you discuss your licensing needs with all three Agencies prior to applying.
+Please note that depending on the nature of your activities you may also be required to hold a licence with the Phonographic Performance Company of Australia (PPCA) or the Australian Recording Industry Association (ARIA).

 Please consult the Contact Officer for more information.